Business English in Pajamas: Free Online Business Courses from Princeton, Harvard and More

 Entrepreneurs, get ready to be happy.
 You get your own section because all of these MOOC sites want to help you succeed.
 Entrepreneurs, independent businesspeople starting or changing businesses and trends, deal with a lot of personal risk and a lot of reward.

 Get inspiration in starting your business.
 Set it up for success.
-Try taking “Developing Innovative Ideas for New Companies: The First Step in Entrepreneurship,” “Scaling Smart: Developing Repeatable Models to Grow Your Impact” and “21 Days to Building a Web Business.”
+Try taking “Developing Innovative Ideas for New Companies: The First Step in Entrepreneurship.”

-Once you have everything set up, “How to Get Angel Investors” and “New Venture Finance: Startup Funding for Entrepreneurs” will teach you how to fund your new enterprise.
+Once you have everything set up, “New Venture Finance: Startup Funding for Entrepreneurs” will teach you how to fund your new enterprise.
 Angel investors provide financial help for startups (new, young businesses), at a large risk to themselves, usually in exchange for equity (shares in the company).

 Last, always protect yourself legally.
-“Law and the Entrepreneur” and “Copyright Law for Entrepreneurs” are two courses regarding US law, specifically for entrepreneurs.
+“Law and the Entrepreneur” is a course regarding US law, specifically for entrepreneurs.
 There are legal courses for other English-speaking countries, as well.

 Learn Your Lesson